Pandemic Medical Advisory Team

 States of Campus Operations

 The framework creates a continuum of five states of campus operation based on varying levels of population density.
 The five states range from Level 1 to Level 5, with Level 1 being a fully open campus and Level 5 being a mostly closed campus.
-We opened the fall 2020 semester at Level 3.
-For context, our spring 2020 status would have been Level 5.

 - Level 1: Campus Open with New Normal of Managed Density